idenovasi/scroll-top/readme.txt

 === Scroll Top ===
 Contributors: idenovasi, satrya
-Tags: back to top, button, to top, jquery, scroll to top, scroll top, customization Requires at least: 4.5
+Tags: back to top, button, to top, jquery, scroll to top, scroll top, customization Requires at least: 4.8
-Tested up to: 5.1
+Tested up to: 5.2.2
 Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automaticlly adds a flexible Back to Top button to your WordPress website that allows your visitor to scroll back to the top of your page.
+Automaticlly adds a flexible Back to Top button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!

 == Description ==